-The Federal Housing Administration (FHA) loan program has been helping people buy homes since the 1930s.
-Today, it’s one of the most popular mortgage financing options for Washington State home buyers.
+The Federal Housing Administration (FHA) home loan program has been helping people buy homes since the 1930s.
+Today, it’s one of the most popular mortgage financing options for Washington State home buyers, but there are some general criteria you should be aware of when you consider this financing option.

-But there are some general criteria you should be aware of, if you’re considering this program.
-Here’s an updated look at Washington State FHA requirements in 2017.
+Here’s an updated look at Washington State FHA requirements in 2024.

 Washington State home buyers with good credit, manageable debt, and a down payment of 3.5% could be eligible for an FHA-insured home loan.
-Let’s take a closer look at these and other program requirements.
+Let’s take a closer look at the program requirements.

 Credit Score Requirements

-Generally speaking, a higher credit score will increase your chances of FHA loan approval, while a lower score could hurt your chances.
-The widely used FICO credit score range goes from 300 to 850.
+Generally, a higher credit score will increase your chances of FHA loan approval, while a lower score could hurt your chances.
+Further, a higher credit score can also help you secure a lower interest rate, which can effectively make your mortgage more affordable over the long run.
+The widely used FICO credit score system ranges from 300 to 850.

 The Department of Housing and Urban Development (HUD) has specific guidelines and requirements regarding credit scores.
-According to their eligibility guidelines, borrowers need a decision credit score of 580 or higher to take advantage of the 3.5% down payment option.
-And speaking of down payments…
+According to their eligibility guidelines, lenders require borrowers to show a credit score of 580 or higher to take advantage of the 3.5% down payment option.

 A Down Payment of 3.5%

 The minimum down payment required for a Washington State FHA loan is 3.5%.
-Specifically, that’s 3.5% of the purchase price or the appraised value, whichever is less.
-So the mortgage loan can account for 96.5% of the home’s value.
+Specifically, That’s 3.5% of the purchase price or the appraised value (whichever is less) So the mortgage loan can account for 96.5% of the home’s value.
+This means the total loan amount can account for 96.5% of the purchase price.

 Here’s some good news for borrowers with limited funds.
-HUD allows borrowers to obtain down-payment funding from a family member or other approved donor, in the form of a gift.
+HUD allows borrowers to obtain down-payment gift funds from family members or other approved donors.
 The donor must provide a “gift letter” that states they do not expect any form of repayment.

 Washington State FHA Loan Limits

 There are FHA requirements for the size of the loan as well.
-In Washington State, FHA loan limits range from $271,050 to $540,500.
+In Washington State, 2024 FHA loan limits range from $498,297 to $977,500 for 1-unit properties.
 They vary by county and are based on median home values within each county.
-That means pricier real estate markets, like those in the Seattle metro area, tend to have higher limits.
-For more information, see our complete list of Washington State FHA limits.
+That means pricier real estate markets, like those in the Seattle metro area, tend to have higher allowable loan limits.

 But there’s some leeway here.
-HUD refers to them as “compensating factors.”
-Borrowers with significant cash reserves and/or residual income after the mortgage payment has been made could be allowed to have higher debt ratios.
-Also, if the FHA loan will only produce a minimal increase in housing payments, higher debt ratios might be allowed.
-So there are exceptions to this rule.
+Borrowers with significant cash reserves and/ or residual income after the mortgage payment have been made could be allowed to have higher debt ratios.
+HUD refers to these items as “compensating factors.”
+In addition, if the total FHA loan will produce only a minimal increase in housing payments, higher debt ratios might be allowed.
+So, there are exceptions to this rule.

 Document & Paperwork Requirements